jeanwang2dev/scrimba-quizzical/README.md

-# Scrimba course Quizical solo Project
+# Scrimba course Quizzical solo Project

 ## with tailwindcss and webpack5